 Ingredients (6 refills):

-- 1 cup of plain oats
+- 1 cup plain oats

-- 1/4 cup of pumpkin puree
+- 1/4 cup pumpkin puree

-- 1/4 cup of unsweetened applesauce
+- 1/4 cup unsweetened applesauce

-- 1/8 cup of plain yogurt
+- 1/8 cup plain yogurt

-- 1/8 cup of peanut butter
+- 1/8 cup peanut butter

 This was Prim’s favorite recipe, and it lasted over half an hour!
 It’s a little more work to make, but we think it’s worth it.
 Combine all the ingredients in a mixing bowl (no blender required!) and stir them around until they’re evenly mixed.
-Scoop out the mixture into the tray and you’re done.
+Scoop the mixture into the tray and you’re done.
 The consistency should be thick, like a no-bake cookie when you’re done mixing.

 Oat and pumpkin

-Ingredients (3 refills):
+Ingredients (3-4 refills):

-- 1/2 cup of plain oats
+- 1/2 cup plain oats

-- 1/4 cup of pumpkin puree
+- 1/4 cup pumpkin puree

-- 1/8 cup of peanut butter
+- 1/8 cup peanut butter

-- 1 tsp of honey
+- 1 tsp honey

-Oats and pumpkin make our favorite Pupsicle recipe and our pups love it, too!
+Oats and pumpkin make our favorite Pupsicle recipe, and our pups love it, too!
 It’s a few ingredients, but it’s easy to mix up and cheap, two of our favorite qualities.
-It’s a different take on our previous no bake recipe, which doesn’t need to be frozen.
+It’s a different take on our previous no-bake recipe, which doesn’t need to be frozen.
 We keep them in the refrigerator, especially if we’re not using them in a few hours.

 Peanut butter and banana